 Australian theatre designer.

 John Stoddart trained initially as an architect before switching to theatre design.
-His first work in the UK was for Anthony Besch's famous Scottish Opera production of Così fan tutte (1967).
+His first work in the UK was designing a couple of productions for the first Scottish tour of Opera For All in 1966, before moving on to Anthony Besch's famous Scottish Opera production of Così fan tutte (1967).
 They then worked together on a series of designs for the company - The Marriage of Figaro (1968), The Turn of the Screw (1970), Der Rosenkavalier (1971), The Merry Widow (1973), Alceste (1974), and The Rape of Lucretia (1976).

 For Sadler's Wells (later English National) he designed John Cox's production of Patience (1969).
 With Anthony Besch he designed The Magic Flute and Don Giovanni.
-Their New Opera Company co-productions that transferred to the Coliseum included King Roger (Szymanowski) and Julietta (Martinů).
+Their New Opera Company co-productions of rarities that appeared at the Coliseum included King Roger (Szymanowski), Bomarzo (Ginastera) and Julietta (Martinů).

 For the Royal Opera, he and Besch designed La clemenza di Tito, a staging which was taken on the company's visit to La Scala in 1976.